irazasyed/jwt-auth-guard/README.md

 ## Usage

-Open your `config/auth.php` config file and in place of driver under any of your guards, just add the `jwt` as your driver and you're all set.
+Open your `config/auth.php` config file and in place of driver under any of your guards, just add the `jwt-auth` as your driver and you're all set.
 Make sure you also set `provider` for the guard to communicate with your database.

 ### Setup Guard Driver